evennia/evennia/docs/sphinx/source/wiki/SessionProtocols.rst

 dictionary (basically faking a request from the portal) and sends it directly to ``src.server.sessionhandler.oob_data_in(session.sessid, datadict)``.
-Repeat for all sessions.
-All specified OOB functions are called as normal and data will be sent back to be handled by the portal just as if the portal initiated the request.
+Loop over all relevant sessions.
+The Server will treat this like a Portal call and data will be sent back to be handled by the portal as normal.

 Assorted notes
 --------------